andrew/ultimate-awesome/README.md

 - [awesome-seedream-four-images](https://github.com/stevenqi7/awesome-seedream-four-images) - 收集整理一些在Seedream 4.0 下生成的令人惊艳的图片和提示词.
 - [Awesome-Captioning](https://github.com/terry-r123/Awesome-Captioning) - A curated list of Multimodal Captioning related research(including image captioning, video captioning, and text captioning).
 - [awesome-django-blogs](https://github.com/theArjun/awesome-django-blogs) - List of blogs about Django and related technologies.
+- [awesome-parameter-efficient-fine-tuning-for-foundation-models](https://github.com/thudm/awesome-parameter-efficient-fine-tuning-for-foundation-models) - Parameter-Efficient Fine-Tuning for Foundation Models.
 - [awesome-cloudbuild](https://github.com/Timtech4u/awesome-cloudbuild) - A curated list of resources about all things Google Cloud Build.
 - [Generative_KG_Construction_Papers](https://github.com/zjunlp/Generative_KG_Construction_Papers) - [EMNLP 2022] Generative Knowledge Graph Construction: A Review.
 - [awesome-locust](https://github.com/aliesbelik/awesome-locust) - A collection of resources covering different aspects of Locust load testing tool usage.
 - [awesome-object-shadow-generation](https://github.com/bcmi/awesome-object-shadow-generation) - A curated list of papers, code, and resources pertaining to object shadow generation.
-- [awesome-3D-point-cloud-attacks](https://github.com/cuge1995/awesome-3D-point-cloud-attacks) - List of state of the art papers, code, and other resources.
 - [awesome-oss-fonts](https://github.com/drwpow/awesome-oss-fonts) - A collection of quality open-source fonts (mostly not on Google Fonts).
-- [awesome-ai-cybersecurity](https://github.com/elniak/awesome-ai-cybersecurity) - Welcome to the ultimate list of resources for AI in cybersecurity.
-This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [awesome-front-posts](https://github.com/jobbole/awesome-front-posts) - 让你受益匪浅的前端技术干货系列.
 - [awesome-memento](https://github.com/machawk1/awesome-memento) - A list of things related to software, literature, and other content for 🕣 Memento.
 - [awesome-playgrounds](https://github.com/marcosnils/awesome-playgrounds) - List of awesome playgrounds.
 - [awesome-dapr](https://github.com/mstrYoda/awesome-dapr) - A cruated list of awesome Dapr application runtime related tools.
-- [awesome-parameter-efficient-fine-tuning-for-foundation-models](https://github.com/thudm/awesome-parameter-efficient-fine-tuning-for-foundation-models) - Parameter-Efficient Fine-Tuning for Foundation Models.
 - [awesome-opensource-school](https://github.com/zefanja/awesome-opensource-school) - Awesome free and open source software (FOSS) for schools.
 - [LearningResources](https://github.com/zhravan/LearningResources) - A centralised hub for learner around the globe from A-Z. You can find collections of manuals, blogs, hacks, one liners, courses, other free learning-resources and more  .
 - [awesome-flux-ai](https://github.com/AINativeLab/awesome-flux-ai) - A curated list of awesome resources, tools, libraries, and applications related to Flux AI technology.
 This repository aims to be a comprehensive collection for developers, researchers, and enthusiasts interested in Flux AI.
+- [awesome-formal-verification](https://github.com/elniak/awesome-formal-verification) - Welcome to the ultimate list of resources for formal verification techniques and tools.
+This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [Speech-Prompts-Adapters](https://github.com/ga642381/Speech-Prompts-Adapters) - This Repository surveys the paper focusing on Prompting and Adapters for Speech Processing. .
 - [awesome-sca](https://github.com/hysnsec/awesome-sca) - A curated list of Software Component Analysis (SCA) books, courses - free and paid, videos, tools, and tutorials.
 - [awesome-learning-collections](https://github.com/johnpaulada/awesome-learning-collections) - ✨ A curated list of awesome learning collections on various topics.